THE SHOW GOES ON…………..!

 SQUIBS ON FIRE!

 Malcolm Blackburn and Steve Allso, in Squib 96 “Moonstone” showed superb all-round boat speed and impressive consistency to take the the 2021 Inlands from a small but elite fleet.
 The Covid-reduced entry list still boasted the vast majority of the main players, all treated to a couple of days excellent windward-leeward racing in challenging conditions at Rutland Saliing Club.
-This victory completes a clean sweep so far For BATT sails in the major 2021 Squib title events, with only the Irish Winter inlands on Loch Derg to come in a couple of weeks’ time.
+This victory contributed to a clean sweep for BATT sails in the major 2021 Squib title events.

 2021 UK Squib Nationals: Batt Sails on three top Squibs